sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_materialization/administration_materialization.md

 Close the open schedule window.

 <aside class="negative">
-<strong>NOTE:</strong><br> When the CDW is updated daily, materialization should typically take place during off hours, like in the middle of the night or early morning, after any batch updates into the CDW completed.
+<strong>NOTE:</strong><br> Materialization should typically take place during off hours, like in the middle of the night, early morning or after any batch updates into the cloud data warehouse are completed.
 </aside>

 Navigate back to `Administration` > `Materializations` where we can see the list of our current jobs: